Written by Seppo Pyykkö

 By combining suitable fixturing techniques, advanced grippers with capable control software and advanced NC programming it is possible to manufacture smaller manufacturing batches and even pure 1-off products economically and fully automatically – at least inside of certain scope of the total product range.

-For additional read, I recommend the excellent blog post by Mr. Kallin Kurtz: A Systematic Approach to Developing Automation for Low Volume, High Mix Machining.
+For an additional read, I recommend the excellent blog post by Mr. Kallin Kurtz: A Systematic Approach to Developing Automation for Low Volume, High Mix Machining.